Krzysztof Zwoliński

 Krzysztof Zwoliński (born 2 January 1959 in Krapkowice) was a Polish athlete who competed mainly in the 100 metres.
 He was a Polish 60 metre indoor champion in 1986.

-He competed for Poland at the 1980 Summer Olympics held in Moscow, Soviet Union where he won the silver medal in the men's 4 x 100 metre relay event with his team mates Zenon Licznerski, Leszek Dunecki and Marian Woronin.
+He competed for Poland at the 1980 Summer Olympics held in Moscow, Soviet Union where he won the silver medal in the men's 4 x 100 metre relay event with his teammates Zenon Licznerski, Leszek Dunecki and Marian Woronin.

 He also competed in the 100 metres but did not qualify through the quarter finals.